Gynko/autocompleteMentored/README.md

 When I type my first letter, I am going to have to traverse the whole array until the first element starting with this letter, which could well be a O(n) operation if the first letter is "Z".

 > For the sake of the exercice, I will assume that I am supposed to use an array and keep it as it is.
+Truth is, I feel the need to go again through my data structure and algorithm course ^^.

 ### 3.4.
 Creating the search algorithm

-Since our array is ordered, I am looking at an algorithm that is not going to traverse the whole array, like filter.
+Since our arraye elements are "ordered", I am looking at an algorithm that is not going to traverse the whole array.

 => If the first letter that I type is a "D", I need to be able to stop the algorithm a soon as it reaches an entry where the first letter is "E".